- You do not have any products in your shopping cart yet.

 - Small damages can often be repaired by yourself with proper care.

-This openness is why you need to be a bit more attentive with care than with a fully sealed lacquer surface.
+This openness is exactly why you need to be a bit more attentive with care than with a fully sealed lacquer surface.

-How to clean oiled or waxed surfaces daily?
+How do you clean oiled or waxed surfaces daily?

-Daily and regular cleaning is straightforward if you follow a few basic rules:
+Daily and regular cleaning is easy if you follow a few basic rules:

 - Wipe the table with a soft cotton cloth.